Follow us on Social Media

 - Competitive study abroad applicants watch our essays tips video and meet with the HUB Writing Center to review essay statements in conjunction with the Essay Grading Rubric to provide candid feedback.

-- Remember, the Application Review Committee is made up of SCU Study Abroad staff and trained SCU staff and faculty from across campus, be as clear and specific as possible in your essays.
-Avoid generalizations.
-You want to stand out!
+- Remember, Study Abroad Application Reviewers include trained SCU staff and faculty from across campus, be as clear and specific as possible in your essays.
+Avoid generalizations, and don't assume the reader knows your program.

 Each application is read and evaluated by a review committee of trained SCU faculty/staff using the Application Criteria and Essay Grading Rubric.
 Study abroad staff evaluate every application to verify eligibility requirements.